evanniedojadlo/evanniedojadlo.github.io/_posts/2014-09-09-amazon-apk-fire-phone.markdown

 3.)
 On the Fire phone, install the app APK Installer and simply navigate to the native app and install

-The downside is that I had to log into an Amazon app which I didn't want to do on a company device.

 Hope this helps,